objectiveSee/DRBlocks/README.md

 # DRBlocks <img src="http://i.imgur.com/qloLGM8.png" alt="DRBlocks" title="DRBlocks">

-Convenient way to work with multiple blocks in Objective-C.  Makes the management of multiple completion blocks a lot easier.
+Convenient way to work with multiple blocks in Objective-C.  DRBlocks is a Key-ValueArray store for blocks.
+Adding multiple blocks for the same key will append them to the same key's ValueArray.
+This could be useful if you need to store multiple completions blocks while an asyncronous event is waiting to finish, and then calling each of the those blocks when the event finishes.

 ## Using DRBlocks in your App